A scalable control design for grid-forming inverters in microgrids: Controller design

 \subsection{Microgrid operation \jjdw{and control objectives}}

-Similarly to other non-droop approaches in the literature (e.g. \cite{sadabadi2017}), a centralized PMS is used to coordinate the inverters.
-The PMS solves the network optimal power flow problem to determine the appropriate setpoints, and these setpoints are broadcast to each inverter in the microgrid.
-Frequency control is open loop and is achieved by means of internal oscillators at the \ilc{nominal frequency.} In practice these oscillators \jdw{are} synchronized via some low-bandwidth communication such as GPS.
-Each individual inverter therefore operates at the same frequency and is controlled in the same synchronous $DQ$ frame of reference.
+A centralized PMS is used to coordinate the inverters, as in other non-droop approaches~\cite{sadabadi2017}.
+The PMS solves the optimal power flow to calculate the appropriate setpoints, which are broadcast to each inverter in the microgrid.
+Frequency control is open loop and is achieved by means of internal oscillators at the \ilc{nominal frequency.} \jjwr{Since small errors in frequency cause slow drifts and eventual loss of synchronism, in practice an appropriate communication protocol (e.g. using GPS) is used to synchronize these frequencies at a slower timescale.} Each inverter therefore operates at the same frequency and is controlled in the same synchronous $DQ$ frame of reference.
 If no new setpoint is sent to the inverter (e.g. due to communication failure), it will operate autonomously using the embedded virtual impedance approach.
 This allows our proposed approach to be reliable and flexible.
-Given this \jwwww{microgrid} context, our control objectives are as follows: \begin{enumerate} \item \jjjw{To track appropriate voltage reference signals.} \item To ensure stability for a general network with plug-and-play functionality. \item To allow power requirements of unexpected load changes to be shared between multiple inverters. \item To achieve suitable transient performance. \end{enumerate}